“How do I figure out what my dream job is?”

 Step 1: Look At Your Previous Career Experiences

-What did you like and what did you not like in all of the career experiences that you have had so far?
-We want to make sure we get you into a career filled with the things that you did like….not the things you hated!
+What did you like and what did you dislike in all career experiences you have had so far?
+We want to make sure we get you into a career filled with the things that you did like, not the things you hated!
 Also, make sure you think of internships and volunteer activities that you have done in the past.
 These don’t have to be things that you are an expert at or pay you a ton of money.
 They could be hobbies and things that you would do for hours and hours!

 Step 2: Determine Your Values

-In order to have a happy, successful and fulfilling life, you must act upon your values, both in your personal life and at work.
+To have a happy, successful, and fulfilling life, you must act upon your values, both in your personal life and at work.
 Taking your values into account when you choose a career could be the most important factor that determines whether you will or won’t be satisfied.

-Ask yourself, “What are the most important things in your life right now?
-What are the most important things that you would like in your career?”
+Ask yourself, “What are the most important things in my life right now?
+What are the most important things that I want to do in my career?”

 Step 3: Determine Your Mission and Purpose